ilyachur/cmake4vim/README.md

 #### Integration

  - **`:CCMake`** allow to use *ccmake* command inside vim.
-The command supports next open modes: 'vsplit' - vertical mode, 'hsplit' - horizontal mode, 'tab' - open ccmake in the new tab (by default the horizontal mode is used).
+The command supports next open modes: 'vsplit' - vertical mode, 'split' - horizontal mode, 'tab' - open ccmake in the new tab (by default the executor window split mode is used).

 #### FZF plugins